SignPath/website/docs/product/office-macros.md

 Macros signing is easy to set up using the policy framework provided by SignPath:

-* VBA developers create and edit macros in office documents and document template
+* VBA developers create and edit macros in office documents and document templates
 * Macros are signed manually or automatically using SignPath
-* Administratory set up signing permissions and approval rules
+* Administrators set up signing permissions and approval rules

 For approved macros, this process has no impact on business units using Office documents: